Deep Learning Closure of the Navier-Stokes Equations for Transition-Continuum Flows

 \section{Acknowledgments}

 The authors would like to thank Prof.~Iain Boyd for sharing his DSMC solver.
 This work was supported by the Office of Naval Research under award N00014-22-1-2441.
 The research of M.P.\ is supported by the Vannevar Bush Faculty Fellowship.
 The authors acknowledge computational time on resources supported by the University of Notre Dame Center for Research Computing (CRC).
-This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.